 A reservation is different from a permit.
 You will need to go into the Zion Canyon or the Kolob Canyon Visitor Center the day before or the day of your trip to pick up your permit and check the most current weather conditions.

-Because of the water, it is always a good idea to take a wetsuit and consider one mandatory in all months except June, July, August, and early September.
+Because of the water, it is always a good idea to take a wetsuit and consider one mandatory in all months.
+June, July, August, and early September are warmer, but a wetsuit is almost alway required.

 Flash floods are a danger in this canyon, especially mid-July through September.
 Make sure to check current weather forecast at the visitor center backcountry desk.